-PH athlete Stuart Hayes has had his fair share of ups and down during his career.
-The 2012 London Olympian made headlines for the wrong reasons as he suffered a broken pelvis following a collision with a deer while out on his bike in Richmond Park.
+Stuart Hayes has had his fair share of ups and down during his career.
+The 2012 London Olympian made headlines for the wrong reasons as he suffered a broken pelvis following a collision with a deer while out on his bike in Richmond Park in 2019.

-Stu is on the road to recovery now and he has kindly written a blog on the challenges triathletes face when bidding to bounce back from injury...
+Stu has kindly written a blog on the challenges athletes face when recovering from injury...

-As a professional athlete its not always as glamorous as it seems, especially as a triathlete.
+Life as a professional athlete isn't always as glamorous as it seems, especially as a triathlete.
 When you watch races on TV and see an outstanding performance, it's usually the end result of a lot of blood, sweat, tears, and hard work.

 Like many sports, triathlon comes with its fair share of highs and lows - there are many struggles and it’s a life which doesn't suit everyone.

 Injuries play a huge part in the struggles that athletes face.
 In fact, I would say injuries are probably the most common setback we all endure from time-to-time.

 Most of us seek out a coach to help nail down a quality training program that incorporates some form of strength and conditioning work.
 We also get regular massages, but we can still be unlucky and pick up some kind of injury, or simply suffer an accident through no fault of our own which puts us out of action completely - I can sympathise with the latter off the back of what happened to me recently.

 So, how do we deal with injuries in a positive and constructive way to ensure we don't 'overthink' things or allow our struggles to effect our own mental wellbeing?

 Try new things during recovery